 - How will you measure your performance?

 Obviously, you can hire a marketing company that will do the branding and marketing for you.
-I don’t have good delegation skills, so for now I prefer to do the work myself.
+I don’t have good delegation skills, so for now, I prefer to do the work myself.
+Not to mention how much money I’ve wasted on marketers who did nothing for me but take my money.
+Thank you.

 #1 Branding Your Virtual Practice

 A catchy logo and a unified message are magnetic.
 People gravitate towards that.
-It’s worth having a cohesive brand so you don’t confuse your customer.
+It’s worth having a cohesive brand so you don’t confuse your customers.

 The words you write on your website, the things you publish on social media, your tone, your photos, and your logo should all fit.
 This makes us more credible, especially because our patients can see us in person.